Skip to content

 mkdir -p .ddev/homeadditions/.composer && cp <path-to-an>/auth.json .ddev/homeadditions/.composer

-ddev get ddev/ddev-platformsh
+ddev add-on get ddev/ddev-platformsh

 sed -i 's/maxmemory-policy allkeys-lfu/maxmemory-policy volatile-lfu/' .ddev/redis/redis.conf